borkarchetan/JOKER/Algorithms/3. Graph Algorithms/Bellman-Ford Algorithm/JS.md

 Vertex 5: 6
 ```

-Time Complexity:
+**`Time Complexity:`**

-The time complexity of the Bellman-Ford Algorithm is O(V * E), where V is the number of vertices and E is the number of edges in the graph.
-It requires V-1 iterations of relaxing all edges to find the shortest paths.
+-   The time complexity of the Bellman-Ford Algorithm is `O(V * E)`, where V is the number of vertices and E is the number of edges in the graph.

-Space Complexity:
+-   It requires V-1 iterations of relaxing all edges to find the shortest paths.

+**`Space Complexity:`**

-The space complexity of the Bellman-Ford Algorithm is O(V + E), where V is the number of vertices and E is the number of edges in the graph.
-It is due to the space required to store the edges and the distance array.
+-   The space complexity of the Bellman-Ford Algorithm is` O(V + E)`, where V is the number of vertices and E is the number of edges in the graph.

-Summary:
+-   It is due to the space required to store the edges and the distance array.

+**`Summary:`**

+-
+    -   The Bellman-Ford Algorithm is a graph search algorithm implemented in JavaScript.
+    -   It finds the shortest path from a given source vertex to all other vertices in a weighted graph, even in the presence of negative edge weights.
+    -   The algorithm repeatedly relaxes all the edges for `V-1` iterations, where `V` is the *number of vertices*, to find the shortest paths.
+    -   It can detect negative cycles in the graph, and if a negative cycle is present, it reports that the graph contains a negative cycle.

+-
-The Bellman-Ford Algorithm is a graph search algorithm implemented in JavaScript.
-It finds the shortest path from a given source vertex to all other vertices in a weighted graph, even in the presence of negative edge weights.
-The algorithm repeatedly relaxes all the edges for V-1 iterations, where V is the number of vertices, to find the shortest paths.
-It can detect negative cycles in the graph, and if a negative cycle is present, it reports that the graph contains a negative cycle.
-The time complexity of the algorithm is O(V * E), and the space complexity is O(V + E).
-The Bellman-Ford Algorithm is a useful tool in graph analysis and is widely used in various applications, including network routing, transportation planning, and detecting negative cycles in graphs.
-However, it may not be as efficient as Dijkstra's Algorithm for graphs with non-negative edge weights, especially when the graph is dense.
+    -   The time complexity of the algorithm is `O(V * E)`, and the space complexity is `O(V + E)`.
+    -   The Bellman-Ford Algorithm is a useful tool in graph analysis and is widely used in various applications, including network routing, transportation planning, and detecting negative cycles in graphs.
+    -   However, it may not be as efficient as **`Dijkstra's Algorithm`** for graphs with non-negative edge weights, especially when the graph is dense.